 Go there for: hiking, horseback riding, backcountry camping

 Many people think deserts are ugly and barren and don’t realize that, in fact, many deserts are teeming with unique plants and animals, especially the gorgeous deserts in Arizona.

 Saguaro National Park in southeast Arizona is a perfect example of a desert abundant in beauty.
 Tall saguaros dot the colorful landscape, and if you look closely, you can spot all kinds of different plants and wildlife species.

-With over 165 miles of hiking trails in Saguaro ranging in all difficulty levels, there is a trail for everyone.
-Some trails are bike and horse-friendly if you’d like to experience the desert trails from a different point of view.
+With over 165 miles of hiking trails in Saguaro ranging in difficulty levels, there is a trail for everyone.
+Some trails are bike- and horse-friendly if you’d like to experience the desert trails from a different point of view.

 Backcountry camping is also available by permit.
 Signal Hill Petroglyph Area has over 200 prehistoric Native American petroglyphs that can be seen from the hiking trail.

-You can learn more about the different plant species of the park by the informational signs or a ranger-led talk at the Cactus Gardens.
+You can learn more about the different plant species in the park from the informational signs or a ranger-led talk at the Cactus Gardens.

 Yellowstone National Park